-Conservation 20/20 manages 45 preserves spread throughout Lee County, within the boundaries of most cities, totaling more than 25,000 acres.
+Conservation 20/20 manages 47 preserves spread throughout Lee County, within the boundaries of most cities, totaling nearly 30,000 acres.
 Information about each Conservation 20/20 preserve can be accessed from the list below.

 All preserves are open to

 the public for hiking, wildlife observation, and nature photography and study.
 Several

 kayaking and canoeing, and horseback riding (download recreation and amenities chart).
 Access may occasionally be limited at certain locations due to temporary flooding or special restoration projects.
 Search locations with ADA accessible amenities

 Learn about Lee County preserves not purchased through the Conservation 20/20 program

 number in parenthesis following the preserve name is the file number assigned by the County